kusumkatwal1/linux-terminal-programming-practice/day8.md

 ## Commands:
  #### 1. ps(process status):
-  - ps displays information about processes or when you need a snapshot of running processes.
+  - ps displays information about processes, or when you need a snapshot of running processes.
-  -
+  - eg: "ps aux" or "ps -ef"

         | **Column** | **Meaning**   |
         | ---------- | ------------- |